rsln-s/blog/content/post/hypergraph-partitioning-101.md

 3. How would you partition it?

-Without much further ado, let's get started!
+Without much further ado, let's get started.

 <!--more-->